Kumar-DataSavvy/PwC-Switzerland-Power-BI-Virtual-Internship/README.md

 | Speed of answer(in seconds) | Represents the speed of answer in seconds |
 | AvgTalkDuration | Represents the average talk duration of call |
 | Satisfaction rating | Represents the satisfaction rating of the agent during the call |

+##### Step 3-Transform data

+Data Cleaning and transformation for the dataset were done in power query as follows:

+Unnecessary columns were removed <br>
+Each of the columns in the table was validated to have the correct data type <br>
+Unnecessary rows were removed

+##### Data Visualization

+Data visualization for the datasets was done in Microsoft Power BI Desktop:

+The Call Center Manager Page: Shows KPIs including overall customer satisfaction, overall calls answered/abandoned, calls by time, average speed of answer, agents performance quadrant -> average handle time(talk duration) vs calls answered.